 This is the best thing I’ve ever done!
 You don’t need to count calories, they don’t mean anything and you shouldn’t be choosing what food you eat depending on the number of calories.

 Admittedly, I didn’t do this straight away because at the start I didn’t want to recover and I found it hard to let go of an app that had been part of my life for so many years.
-That being said, I felt so much better deleting it, I didn’t feel the pressure of checking food/drinks and I just ate what I ate.
+But now I feel so much better deleting it.
+I only wish I had done it sooner.

 Throw away the scales

 You don’t need scales, they have no use but to put you down.
 Your weight is always fluctuating so even from week to week it doesn’t really mean anything if it changes.
 I used to weigh myself so many times a day and it would obviously go up and down for a number of reasons (toilet, meal times etc.) and I would really hate and punish myself if it went up.
 I’ve learnt that it doesn’t matter what you weigh, it doesn’t define you as a person.
 A number shouldn’t define you.